ltornyi/recipe-book-react-rag/api/README.md

 Endpoints are available under `http://localhost:7071/api` but because of the SWA authentication checks, you should leverage the
 SWA emulator, see details under `ui`.
 Function endpints will be available under `http://localhost:4280/api`.

+## Deploy to Azure

+Deployment is automatic with Github actions when changes are pushed or merged into the main branch.
+After the initial deployment, set up the five environment variables for the static app in Azure portal under Settings -> Environment variables.